cmacrander/regression/posts/notes.md

 ## Live Session

-Ok, I actually don't want to do this.
-But that's because

-1. The players are being sticks in the mud.
-Partially my fault.
-2. I hate everything lately, including this.

-What do we need? _Conflict_.

-Might as well bring out the big guns.
-There are two ideas.
-To the bio lab to figure out the Blur.
-Or to the Emerald City.
-Both while the world regresses.

 Plane crash was about 8:30.
 Hour later, FEMA is having some small initial response.

 Systems become extremely brittle to attack by the non-blurred.
 Some state actor with a live hacker could launch a pre-packaged massive DDOS and take down the Internet.
 With so few people at hand to respond, systems go down.